jacobcantwell/amazon-lightsail-minecraft/README.md

 3. Connect to an Amazon Lightsail Instance
 4. Setup a Minecraft: Java Edition Server
 5. Connecting Minecraft Clients
+6. Create an Amazon Lightsail Snapshot
+7. Delete an Amazon Lightsail Instance
+8. Restore an Amazon Lightsail Snapshot

 ## About Amazon Lightsail